MangoInstantMessenger/MangoMessengerAPI/README.md

   - Create pull request to develop

 ## Commit messages
-- In case of bug fix, example of commit message `fix: some bug fixed`
+- In case of bug fix, example of commit message `bugfix: some bug fixed`
 - In case of feature, example of commit message `feature: some new functionality added`
 - In case of refactor, example of commit message `refactor: some code part refactored`